Christian-Lopes/Christian-Lopes/README.md

 :house_with_garden: I live in Brasília.

-:books: Bacharel em Sistema de Informação (Faculdade Horizonte) e pós-graduando em Tecnólogia Mainframe IBM (INEFE).
+:books: Bachelor in Information System and graduate in IBM Mainframe tecnology.

 ### About me